Askia Ishaq II: Reign

-War with Morocco
+War with Saadians

-The 4,000-man force under the Islamicized Spaniard Judar Pasha crossed the Sahara desert, arriving on the Niger on February 28th 1591.
+The 4,000-man force under the Islamicized Spaniard Judar Pasha crossed the Sahara desert, arriving on the Niger on 28 February 1591.
 Though Ishaq assembled more than 40,000 soldiers to meet the Moroccans, his army fled the enemy's gunpowder weapons at the decisive Battle of Tondibi in March 1591.
 Ishaq had the capital of Gao evacuated, which Judar soon seized and looted, along with the trading centers of Timbuktu and Djenné.
 The Askia sued for peace, but in response al-Mansur sent reinforcements and replaced Judar with Pasha Maḥmūd, a more aggressive commander.

-Pasha Maḥmūd defeated the Songhai again at the battle of Zanzan on October 14, forcing Ishaq to flee to Dendi, where he was soon deposed and sent into exile in Gurma.
+Pasha Maḥmūd defeated the Songhai again at the battle of Zanzan on 14 October 1591, forcing Ishaq to flee to Dendi, where he was soon deposed and sent into exile in Gurma.
 He attempted to find refuge in the town of Bilanga, one the towns he had campaigned against during his reign, and was killed in April 1592 by a vengeful mob.

+Character

+He is described in the Tarikh al-fattash as being "noble and generous and openhanded, as well as handsome".
+An anonymous Spaniard in Marrakesh in 1591 confirmed this: